jiawlu/OSM2GMNS/docs/source/index.rst

 .. note::
     Version Compatibility: osm2gmns v1.x introduces significant architectural changes and new features, therefore it is not fully backward compatible with v0.x.
-Key features like Multi-Resolution Modeling (MRM) are currently exclusive to v0.x.
+    Features like Multi-Resolution Modeling (MRM) are currently exclusive to v0.x.
     For MRM, please consult the `v0.x user guide`_.